mdimapilis/cse15l-lab-reports/LabReport4.md

 ## Command Line Tasks

+>Note: Starting from step 4 of lab 7 command line tasks

 Step 4: Log into ieng6

 >Note: Use your UCSD course-specific ieng6 account and credentials.
 In general, you will have to type ```cs15lsp23xx@ieng6.ucsd.edu``` with ```xx``` replaced with your specific account details.